diracleo/adventurizer/README.md

 ## Technicals

-Adventurizer is a:
+Adventurizer is:
   * Single-page React JS app on the frontend, deployed to AWS S3 as a static website
     * Redux
     * Material UI
     * SASS
   * Python Flask REST API on the backend, deployed to an EC2 instance through Elastic Beanstalk
   * MongoDB database hosted on Atlas
+  * CDN managed by CloudFront
+  * Routing managed by Route53

 Each component of Adventurizer exists and is deployed separately through deployment scripts in this repository.

 **Note that you will not be able to actually develop since this is just a demo of a project and the sensitive backend/config.py file containing keys and passwords is excluded from the repo.
 The rest of this readme ignores this fact.**